There is probably no simpler item in the kitchen than a cutting board, yet few items provoke such heated debate.

 Chopping Boards (aka Butcher Blocks)

-Some people distinguish between chopping boards and Cutting Boards.
-Cutting Boards are used for slicing.
+Some people distinguish between chopping boards and cutting boards.
+Cutting boards are used for slicing.
 Chopping boards are designed to take heavy pounding, such as that of a butcher using a meat cleaver.
-Chopping Boards are usually made of hard wood such as laminated maple, end-grain up, held together by threaded rods from side to side.
+Chopping boards are usually made of hard wood such as laminated maple, end-grain up, held together by threaded rods from side to side.
 Some may not have the extra reinforcing rods, but almost all will have their wood end or side grain up.
-They are often called Butcher Blocks.
+They are often called butcher blocks.

-Chopping Boards will usually be 6 to 8 inches (15 to 20 cm) thick and very heavy.
+Chopping boards will usually be 15 to 20 cm (6 to 8 inches) thick and very heavy.
 Butchers will clean them by a combination of wire brushes, scraping, hot water with some bleach in it, and rinsing.
 The boards will need to be resurfaced from time to time with scraping and sanding to smooth out all the chop marks.

 Anti-bacterial Cutting Boards

-Sadly, though, the United States Department of Agriculture (USDA) has found that this treatment has little or no effect whatsoever when used in Cutting Boards.
+The United States Department of Agriculture (USDA) has found that this treatment has little or no effect whatsoever when used in cutting boards.

 Wooden Cutting Board Maintenance